chastitywhiterose/Chad/readme.md

 financially, and spiritually.
 He couldn't find a weakness here but kept trying to plot something.
 He should have been happy for Chad, but instead, his jealousy turned into hatred.

-# Chapter 6: Unwanted Fame

-The newspaper article Gabby had written after her interview with Chad was read by every person in town.
-It seemed to only make Chad more popular and also inspired more people to visit the animal shelter.
-Few people had even been aware that there was an animal shelter in the corner of town,

-Stacy was a little bit shy around people and she was not quite prepared to have so many people visit the animal shelter.
-People were adopting dogs and cats until only a few were left.
-Chad was glad he had inspired people to at least care about the dogs and cats, though he was not sure if anyone was aware that he was a vegan who cared about all the animals, not just dogs and cats.

-Luke wanted to damage Chad's reputation somehow.
-He hadn't figured out a way but watched and listened to anything happening in Chad's like that he could exploit.
-He decided to visit pastor Mark to see what he thought about Chad.